ShyamVarsani/WACTF2-Writeups/README.md

 https://scoreboard.capture.tf/user?id=24 - 8th Placing out of a 100 teams to compete!

 Big ups to @TylerEtherton3!
-Had loads of fun competing with you mate! and big ups to everyone behind @capture_tf (WACTF)!!
+Had loads of fun competing with you mate!
+Massive thankyou to everyone behind @capture_tf (WACTF)!!

+Hope you enjoy the writeups!
+Please let me know if you have any suggestions!

+Peace!
 ## Hacktheplanet!